MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 ---
 description: This article shows how to collection information about computer configuration use WMI and CIM cmdlets. ms.date: 12/08/2022
-title: Collecting Information About Computers
+title: Collecting information about computers
 ---
-# Collecting Information About Computers
+# Collecting information about computers

 > This sample only applies to Windows platforms.